CP1401/Practicals/prac_01/README.md

 **What is each person's job?**

-Note: record your answer for this question in your `questions.txt` file under the heading "Logic Exercise", so it's clear.
+Note: record your answer for this question in your `p1questions.txt` file under the heading "Logic Exercise", so it's clear.

 ## Algorithms

-Record your answers to the following questions in your text file called `questions.txt`.
+Record your answers to the following questions in your text file called `p1questions.txt`.
 Use a heading for each one.

 The following exercises are focused on the logic of algorithms, rather than the exact pseudocode.
 We're not going to write computer programs for these, so we are just focused on the basics of writing a set of